vaibhavcodes/LLM_RAG/FineTuneLLM.md

 1. Performance:
 >  * It helps in resucing hallucinations.
 >  * It helps in getting more consistent outputs.
 >  * It helps in reducing unwanted info like we have seen in chatgpt several times when it doesn't have any answer to a question it replies by saying "sorry i dont know".
-Similarly we can get organization related replies after fine tuning i.e., It helps in customizing the model to a specific use case (as shown above in the image).
+Similarly we can get organization related replies after fine tuning to help the person who's chatting to stay on track i.e., It helps in customizing the model to a specific use case (as shown above in the image).

 2. Privacy:
 >  *